Conduct Guide for Remote Appearances

 Accreditations approved after March 17, 2023 will be handled under the newly-revised media accreditation policy.
 The list of currently accredited members of the media under this new policy appears in the Accredited Media List 2023.

 Members of accredited media are allowed to make audio recordings of court proceedings on the conditions set out in the Media Audio Recording Policy.

 Electronic & Wireless Devices Policy

-Counsel and members of accredited media are allowed to keep their devices turned on in courtrooms, subject to the terms of the Electronic & Wireless Devices Policy, adopted by the Provincial Court.
+Counsel and members of accredited media are allowed to keep their devices turned on in courtrooms, subject to the terms of the use of electronic devices policy 2023, adopted by the Provincial Court.
 All other persons must turn off their devices in courtrooms.
 For everyone, this policy governs use of electronic and wireless devices in courtrooms and courthouses.